Research at the Institute for Facility Management

 Sample past projects

-- CTI research project "Development of an IT-supported assessment tool for facility management process applications in hospitals"
+- Innosuisse research project "Development of an IT-supported assessment tool for facility management process applications in hospitals"

 Research activities of the Real Estate Management Competency Group